phi-grib/flame/README.md

 ## Installation

 Flame can be used in most Windows, Linux or macOS configurations, provided that a suitable execution environment is set up.
 We recommend, as a fist step, installing the Conda package and environment manager.
-Download a suitable Anaconda anaconda distribution for your operative system from [here](https://www.anaconda.com/distribution/).
+Download a suitable Conda or Anaconda distribution for your operative system from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#)

 Download the repository: